adam-hockley/TDT_Single_Unit_Pipeline/README.md

 Requires TDTBin2Mat from the [TDT Matlab SDK](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/).

+BinaryFileCheckPlot.m can be used to load the binary file and plot to confirm it was produced correctly.

 _Then spike sort using SpikeInterface or Kilosort etc and export to Phy format for viewing & manual curation._

 ## 2) Phy2bst.m converts the sorter output to bst format.